Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 1. Grinding Metal Sound

-Due to no oil to keep the engine’s moving parts lubricated, they’ll start to rub on each other, producing a high strange metallic sound from the engine.
+Because there is no oil to keep the engine’s moving parts lubricated, they will start to rub on each other, producing a high, strange metallic sound from the engine.

 This collision may further produce rattling or clunky noises, which, if not addressed on time, could lead to breaking, wear and tear, and permanent engine knocking.